gloriaconcepto/web-open-api/README.md

   ![alt text](https://github.com/gloriaconcepto/web-open-api/blob/main/public/web-dashboard-architecture.png)

 ### How to run the app locally
+- Please ensure that you have at least >14.0.0 node.js version running on your system

 - clone the app or download it.
      - git clone https://github.com/gloriaconcepto/web-open-api.git